JohanneBW/cds_visual_assignments/Assignment_3/README.md

 The image for this assignment is already located in the data folder.

-The following tasks for the assignment:
+The tasks for the assignment:
 - Draw a green rectangular box to show a region of interest (ROI) around the main body of text in the middle of the image.
- -Save this as image_with_ROI.jpg.
+- Save this as image_with_ROI.jpg.
 - Crop the original image to create a new image containing only the ROI in the rectangle.
--- Save this as image_cropped.jpg.
+- Save this as image_cropped.jpg.
 - Using this cropped image, use Canny edge detection to 'find' every letter in the image
 - Draw a green contour around each letter in the cropped image.
--- Save this as image_letters.jpg
+- Save this as image_letters.jpg

 ## How to run